SyedZakirHossain/OpenAI-integration-with-Python/README.md

 # OpenAI-integration-with-Python.
-OpenAI integration with Python . write just 14 line of code.
+OpenAI integration with Python . write just 14 lines of code.
 Create an open Ai account and generate an api key.
 Set the api key on the code .
 Run the code on your IDE.